FAQs

 I recommend allowing yourself some extra time before your session to prepare and after your session to decompress.
 It might be helpful to jot a few things down you want to make sure we cover.
 I also recommend finding a comfortable, private space where you can share without interruption.
 Sometimes therapy is done from your couch, your home office or even your car (but not while driving!)
 I also encourage you to test your computer and internet connection prior to the appointment to make sure we have a good connection.

-I do not accept insurance at this time, but I can provide a superbill for you to submit for potential reimbursement.
+For my out of network clients, I can provide a superbill for you to submit for potential reimbursement.
 If you have out of network benefits, at least partial reimbursement is more likely.
 Please call and ask your insurance company the following:

 Do I have out of network benefits?
 What percentage will be reimbursed to me?